mhtess/backfiring-words/README.md

 1. Pragmatic: Why have written this if it wasn't contentious?
 2. Negation processing requires processing the affirmative (a la Clark)

 ## Gruenfield and Wyer (1992)

 "Peter's IQ is over 100."

 + Semantics: > 100
-+ Pragmatics: ~ 100
++ Pragmatics: > 100 but just barely
-+ Depends on prior:
++ Depends on prior

 #### Replicate Wegner et al. (1999)

 + Measured how much do you believe "JFK was a good guy."
-+ Sayed "JFK was not a bad guy."
++ Said "JFK was not a bad guy."
 + Measured "JFK was a good guy."

 + "Republican countrymen are part of country clubs."